Rurusetto/rurusetto/content/posts/gamebosu/index.md

 # controls

-A control is based on gameboy and player can only play on keyboard now.
+Controls are based on gameboy and player can only play using keyboard at the moment.

 ### default controls